ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 ---
 title: A Rusty Bootstrapper
-description: 'Running rust-libp2p-server on one out of four IPFS bootstrap node.'
+description: 'Running rust-libp2p-server on one of our four IPFS bootstrap nodes.'
 author: Max Inden (@mxinden)
 date: 2023-07-14
 permalink: '/2023-rust-libp2p-based-ipfs-bootstrap-node/'